Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Proposed method

 By masking with the original label and not the input, $\tilde{X}_{SR}$, no loss occurs outside the inpainted regions.
-Because the loss is zero in the valid regions, the network does not spend its capacity on reconstructing these regions, which will be replaced by the input image, $X_m$, after downscaling, in the final output.

-The architecture of the refinement network is similar to the coarse network and is encoder-decoder-based, except that we add a contextual attention (CA) module \cite{yu2018generative} to its bottleneck.
-For training, we minimize a loss function, $L_r$, that consists of an L1 loss, VGG loss, hinge GAN loss, $L_h$, and gradient loss, $L_\nabla$, given by,
+As the loss is zero in the valid regions, the network does not spend its capacity on reconstructing these regions, which will be replaced by the input image, $X_m$, after downscaling, in the final output (\eq{eq:downscaling}).
+The architecture of the refinement network is similar to the coarse network and is encoder-decoder-based, except that we add a CA module \cite{yu2018generative} to its bottleneck.

-L1 loss and VGG loss defined in \eq{eq:Lc} are used to regularize the output in the pixel domain as well as in the feature domain.
-A PatchGAN \cite{isola2017imagetoimage} approach is adopted for good perceptual results, with spectral normalization \cite{miyato2018spectral} similar to \cite{yu2019free} for stable training of GANs.
-We additionally propose to use a gradient loss, $L_\nabla$, to further encourage the generation of high frequency details.
+For training, we use a gradient loss, $L_\nabla$, between $\tilde{X}_r$ and $\tilde{X}$ to further encourage the generation of high-frequency details.
 Inspired by \cite{eigen2015predicting}, $L_\nabla$ is given as,